MkDay/Post-Collection/Weird-Looking-For-Loops-In-JavaScript-Post.md

 * *j* represents *even* numbers between 1 to 5 inclusively.

-to demonstrate odd and even numbers between 1 to 5 inclusively.

 ```javascript

 for (let i = 1, j = 2; i <= 5, j <= 5; i += 2, j += 2) {